Protecting your Pet from Respiratory Illness

 Medicinal Mushrooms for Respiratory Health & Immune Support

-The medicinal mushrooms in our Breathe blend are carefully chosen for their cardiovascular and respiratory health benefits.
-Artist Conk, one of the mushrooms in Breathe, has been used for centuries to treat respiratory illnesses like tuberculosis.
-Chaga, another ingredient in Breathe, is also a powerful antiviral and anti-inflammatory.
-Ashwagandha, our herbal adaptogen included in Breathe, has been shown to increase cardiorespiratory endurance, increasing VO2 levels in those who use it.
+Certain medicinal mushrooms are carefully chosen for their cardiovascular and respiratory health benefits.
+Artist Conk has been used for centuries to treat respiratory illnesses like tuberculosis.
+Chaga is also a powerful antiviral and anti-inflammatory.
+Ashwagandha has been shown to increase cardiorespiratory endurance, increasing VO2 levels in those who use it.

 Medicinal mushrooms are so powerful that, although they’re ancient in origin, they can deal with even the newest bugs.
 They work with the body to enhance immune function by activating both the innate and adaptive immune systems.
 This enables them to deal with any disease or pathogen they encounter.
 This is even the case with COVID-19, where mushrooms were studied and shown to produce natural killer cell (NK) function, neutrophils, and macrophages and increase the release and development of cytokines.